Ketopluto/leetcode-app/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## ❤️ Thank You!
-Thanks for checking out the LeetCode App!
+Thanks for checking out the LeetCode Statistics Dashboard!
 We hope it helps you stay on top of your coding game. 🎯

 📧 Questions?
 Suggestions?
 Reach out to me anytime. 🚀